 upload_max_filesize = 300M post_max_size = 300M memory_limit = 256M max_execution_time = 600 max_input_vars = 10000 max_input_time = 400

-Sweet, we’ve given PHP more ram to play with and now we can actually upload some worth while videos to my blog again..
+Sweet, we’ve given PHP more ram to play with and now we can upload some worthwhile videos to my blog again.

 Crash and burn – Website lockup!

-But the last few days my site has been locking up in under five minutes.
+But in the last few days, my site has been locking up in under five minutes.
 Well checking the /var/log/php-7.0-fpm.log revealed this:

 [30-Jul-2018 01:55:22] WARNING: [pool www] server reached pm.max_children setting (5), consider raising it

 I should probably keep this as a running blog at HTTP/2 or http2 however you label it still has a lot of issues it needs to work out.
 It’s understandable as to why data-providers do not even want to touch this protocol which is because of events like the ones described above.
-Where all it takes is a distro branch split and next thing you know you’re http2 is disabled in the best case scenario.
-Or your site is completely broken in the worst case scenario.
-We hope you have found this information useful. and until next time.
+Where all it takes is a distro branch split and next thing you know you’re http2 is disabled in the best-case scenario.
+Or your site is completely broken in the worst-case scenario.
+We hope you have found this information useful. and until next time. +++END OF LINE.